Santa Clara Valley Water District: Incidents

+Projects

+The Santa Clara Valley Water District has been involved in several significant projects.
+Calabazas Creek Bank Rehabilitation Project aims to restore and maintain a healthy steelhead population in Stevens Creek watershed, and to maintain healthy steelhead and Chinook salmon populations in the Guadalupe River watershed.

+The Santa Clara Valley Water District operates under the "Safe, Clean Water and Natural Flood Protection Program", which has several key objectives.
+These include providing a reliable water source, reducing water contaminants such as toxins and hazards, offering a safety net of the water source in case of natural disasters like earthquakes, helping restore and protect wildlife habitats, and aiding in protecting people by supplying flood protection for their businesses, homes, and schools, and providing the community with public health support.

+Santa Clara Valley Water District also provides "Water Education Programs and Events".
+They hold virtual events and distance learning, as well as school classroom programs.

 Awards

 In December 2010 the Santa Clara Valley Water District was chosen as the water agency award recipient for the California Sustainability Alliance's Sustainability Showcase Award.
 This award honors the District's commitment to sustainability as shown through their award-winning water use efficiency and conservation program.

 Leadership

 Each year the Board of Directors elects a director to serve as the chair of the board; the 2022 Chair originally was Gary Kremen.
 Kremen, however, was forced to step down due to a sexual harassment scandal in March, 2022.
 Kremen, who was found to have committed multiple acts of bullying and abuse of power, never returned as Chair, having faced increased criticism for his inappropriate behavior.
 In November, 2022, Kremen was defeated by newcomer Rebecca Eisenberg, Silicon Valley attorney, columnist, and environmentalist.